Trump security pick Flynn had five calls with Russian envoy on day of sanctions: sources | The Japan Times

 At a news conference on Wednesday, Trump declined to answer whether anyone connected to him or the campaign had contact with Moscow during the campaign and said he had no loans or business deals with or in Russia.

-Then-White House spokesman Josh Earnest on Friday said it remained unclear whether such a call between Flynn and the Russian ambassador would be objectionable .
+Then-White House spokesman Josh Earnest on Friday said it remained unclear whether such a call between Flynn and the Russian ambassador would be objectionable.

 “It depends on what they discussed,” Earnest told reporters.
 He said he could not weigh in without knowing the content.